Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Methodology

-To extract features from the cutout images, we employed the same model as described by \citet{10.1093/mnras/stz2816}.
-However, we used a different pre-processing method to better suit our larger and noisier dataset.
-Since we use the estimated size of the source to extract the cutout, cropping is not required for our dataset.
+To extract features from the cut-out images, we employed the same model as described by Walmsley et al. \citeyearpar{10.1093/mnras/stz2816}.
+However, we used a different pre-processing method to better suit our larger and noisier data set.
+Since we use the estimated size of the source to extract the cut-out, cropping is not required for our data set.
 No augmentations of the images were done when passed to the CNN as the network was used for feature extraction only.
-A standard sigma clipping algorithm from the \textsc{Astropy} python package (\citet{refId0,Price-Whelan_2018,TheAstropyCollaboration_2022}) was applied to each image.
+A standard sigma clipping algorithm from the \textsc{Astropy} python package (The Astropy Collaboration \citeyear{refId0}, \citeyear{Price-Whelan_2018}, \citeyear{TheAstropyCollaboration_2022}) was applied to each image.
 The algorithm uses an iterative approach to estimate the noise in the image and masks all pixels below the 3$\sigma$ threshold.
-Finally, the images were greyscaled by averaging the three bands, $g$, $r$ and $z$, into a single band.
+Finally, the images were greyscaled by averaging the three bands, $g$, $r$, and $z$, into a single band.

 The CNN produces a vector that contains 1280 features.
 This feature vector is still a high-dimensional representation that poses computational challenges.
-To reduce the dimensionality but still retain most of the information, we made use of Principal Component Analysis (PCA, \citet{doi:10.1080/14786440109462720}).
-PCA is a statistical method that transforms a set of correlated variables into a set of uncorrelated variables called principal components, which account for most of the variance in the original data \citep{Shlens2014}.
-By setting a variance limit of 95\%, the principal components retain 95\% of the information in the original features, while reducing the dimensionality from 1280 to 26.
-After the features were extracted and PCA applied to reduce the dimensionality, an anomaly detection procedure similar to that of \citet{Lochner_2021} was applied, using the image representations as features instead of the simple morphological features that were used in that work.
+Principal component analysis (PCA) was used to reduce the dimensionality while preserving the majority of the information (Pearson \citeyear{doi:10.1080/14786440109462720}).
+PCA is a statistical method that transforms a set of correlated variables into a set of uncorrelated variables called principal components, which account for most of the variance in the original data (Shlens \citeyear{Shlens2014}).
+By setting a variance limit of 95 per cent, the principal components retain 95 per cent of the information in the original features, while reducing the dimensionality from 1280 to 26.
+After the features were extracted and PCA applied to reduce the dimensionality, an anomaly detection procedure similar to that of Lochner \& Bassett \citeyearpar{Lochner_2021} was applied, using the image representations as features instead of the simple morphological features that were used in that work.

-\subsection{Anomaly Detection}
+\subsection{Anomaly detection}